goxr3plus/goxr3plus/README.md

 <p align="center" style="font-size: 40px" >My playstore apps</p>

-### MerinAi ( Ai based on GPT4 , Midjourney , Google Palm2, Whisper and more... )
+### MerinAi ( Ai based on GPT3/4 , Midjourney , Google Palm2, Whisper and more... )
-NOT YET PUBLISHED - EARLY ALPHA DEMO PICS
+NOT YET PUBLISHED ( don't know if i will ever release in public ) - EARLY BETA DEMO PICS

 Features ( Text to Speech , Speech To Text , Audio to Image , Image to Audio , Image to Text Text to Image , can answer everything that Chatgpt 4 and Plam2 can ... and more, i am crazy i know )